ashwincc/yolov6-sagemaker/README.md

 # for debian based distros
 sudo apt install awscli
 ```
-*   Create the api access key from your AWS security credential dashboard
+Create the api access key from your AWS security credential dashboard.

-*   Configure the aws account with the API access id created
+Configure the aws account with the API access id created

 ```bash